Intraventricular haemorrhage (bleeding) (IVH)

 If your baby had an IVH, they may have a further ultrasound scan or an MRI scan of their head, at around the time of their original due date or their discharge from hospital.
 This helps doctors know if there has been any lasting damage to your baby’s brain from the bleeding.

-What treatment is available for IVH?
+What are the treatments for IVH?

-There are no specific treatments yet for IVH once it has happened.
-The blood from the bleeding gradually goes away over several weeks, like a bruise.
-The doctors and nurses will continue to give your baby all the care they need on the neonatal unit.
-And the staff there will monitor your baby’s progress to check if the bleeding has caused any problems.
+The doctors and nurses will continue to give your baby all the care they need on the neonatal unit and the staff there will monitor your baby’s progress to check if the bleeding has caused any problems.

 Having skin-to-skin contact and talking to your baby can help reduce harm from an IVH.